muffinmad/emacs-vc-hgcmd/README.md

 #### hg summary as `vc-dir` extra headers

-`hg cummary` command gives useful information about commit, update and phase states.
+`hg summary` command gives useful information about commit, update and phase states.

 #### Current branch is displayed on mode line.